togarashimayo/togarashimayo.github.io/content/recipes/spy_x_family/yors_stew.md

 # Yor's stew

-*Adapted from Luisa Weis's Wiener Gulasch recipe from Classic German Cooking.*
+*Adapted from Luisa Weis's Wiener Gulasch recipe from Classic German Cooking.
+Massive thank-you to Mira Mendes for prompting some of the modifications.*

 I've included two different methods to make this.